It's a quest to find the best fried chicken in Austin, and it's well underway. We're having a lot of fun with it; you should check it out!

 I've successfully made a sourdough starter this week but have been putting off actually making a loaf of sourdough because of the time involved.
 Baking sourdough bread requires a lot of kneading and resting and activity, and it's just too much for a weeknight or pretty much any time ever, really.
 I won't go into the whole thing, as the internet is full of sourdough explanations.
 But basically to make the starter and keep it going you have to keep feeding it flour and water, and eventually you have to pour off some of the old to make room for the new.

 As a result, there are a ton of recipes out there meant to take advantage of the discarded mixture so you're not just dumping perfectly good batter in the sink every day.
 Yesterday I made sourdough blueberry pancakes and they were frigging fantastic, so I thought I could try making a vegan sourdough chocolate cake from a recipe in the Sandor Katz fermentation book.
+I would take it to work to share--who doesn't like chocolate cake?
+As a bonus, the vegan and lactose-intolerant folks could partake too.

 The recipe came together quickly, and the batter was pleasingly bubbly, just how you'd imagine a sourdough batter should be.
 It tasted delicious when I licked the spoon: chocolatey, not too sweet, a little tangy.
 I put the cake in the oven and began to make the frosting, and there things began to go off the rails.